fivdi/pigpio/doc/gpio.md

 Configures the level logic for bit bang serial reads.
 Returns this.

 #### serialRead(buf, bufSize)
-- buf - an array to receive the read bytes
+- buf - a buffer to receive the read bytes
 - bufSize - > 0

 Copies up to bufSize bytes of data read from the bit bang serial cyclic buffer to the buffer starting at buf.
 Returns the number of bytes read.